kobotoolbox/docs/source/deploy_form_new_project.md

 ![image](/images/deploy_form_new_project/previous_versions.png)

-## Using KoBoCollect
+## Using KoboCollect

-If you are using KoBoCollect on an Android device and you redeploy your form, you will need to delete your old blank form on your device and redo the [get blank form](kobocollect-android.md) process with internet access to update the form to the latest version.
+If you are using KoboCollect on an Android device and you redeploy your form, you will need to delete your old blank form on your device and redo the [get blank form](kobocollect-android.md) process with internet access to update the form to the latest version.